scikit-build/scikit-build-core/docs/configuration.md

-source directory, you can't change to an out-of-source builds without removing the build artifacts, your source directory will be littered with build artifacts, etc. Also, to make your binaries importable, you should set `LIBRARY_OUTPUT_DIRECTORY` (and `RUNTIME_OUTPUT_DIRECTORY_<CONFIG>` for multi-config generator support, like MSVC) to make sure they are placed inside your source directory inside the Python packages; this will be run from the build directory, rather than installed.
+source directory, you can't change to an out-of-source builds without removing the build artifacts, your source directory will be littered with build artifacts, etc. Also, to make your binaries importable, you should set `LIBRARY_OUTPUT_DIRECTORY` (include a generator expression, like the empty one `$<0:>` for multi-config generator support, like MSVC, so you don't have to set all possible `*_<CONFIG>` variations) to make sure they are placed inside your source directory inside the Python packages; this will be run from the build directory, rather than installed.
 This will also not support automatic rebuilds.
 The build directory setting must be empty/unset to use this.
+You can detect this mode by checking for an in-place build and checking `SKBUILD` being set.

 With all the caveats, this is very logically simple (one directory) and a near identical replacement for `python setup.py build_ext --inplace`.
 Some third